irmen/prog8/docs/source/libraries.rst

 Array operations
 ^^^^^^^^^^^^^^^^

-any (x)
-    true if any of the values in the array value x is 'true' (not zero), else false.

-all (x)
-    true if all of the values in the array value x are 'true' (not zero), else false.

 len (x)
     Number of values in the array value x, or the number of characters in a string (excluding the 0-byte).
     Note: this can be different from the number of *bytes* in memory if the datatype isn't a byte.
 See sizeof().